hasura/ndc-rest-schema/README.md

 - `openapi3`: OpenAPI 3.0 and 3.1 (default)
 - `openapi2`: OpenAPI 2.0

 The output schema can extend from NDC schema with REST information that will be used for NDC REST connector.
-You can enable the extension with `--rest` flag.
+You can convert the pure NDC schema with `--pure` flag.

 ## NDC REST schema extension